Naveen-g09/Expo-App-Starter/README.md

+# [Update: 31/5/2024]

+As there are new tools such as expo.new or createexpostack which lets you customize and configure kickstarting of your expo journey, declaring this repo as depreceated.

 # Expo App Starter

 Welcome to Expo App Starter, a template repository designed to kickstart your app building journey with Expo!
 This repository comes fully equipped with all the prerequisites configured for seamless development.
 From Tailwind CSS integration to CI/CD pipelines, EAS build setup, GitHub actions, commit checks, pre-commit checks, type checking, and Expo router - everything you need is right here.